us citizens in thailand

 The first step is calculating the seller’s taxable income per year of ownership.
 This is can be calculated by multiplying the property’s assessed value by a deduction factor and then dividing the result by the years of ownership.
 The deduction factor depends on the number of years the seller owned the property.

-Example: Individual seller owned a condo for 5 years.
-At the time of sale the property is assessed at 12,500,000 Baht (it is a very nice condo!)
+EXAMPLE: Individual seller owned a condo for 5 years.
+At the time of sale the property is assessed at 12,500,000 Baht

 In this example the seller’s net taxable income is 875,000 Baht per year of ownership.